 On occasion, a combination of behavioral therapies and medication is necessary.
-These help patients reduce addictive behavior, conquer physical cravings, improve mental and physical strengths, and acquire other tools for achieving long-term sobriety.
+Medication-Assisted Treatment patients reduce addictive behavior, conquer physical cravings, improve mental and physical strengths, and acquire other tools for achieving long-term sobriety.
 In addition, some medications are approved by the FDA and prescribed by a medical professional to help patients deal with specific challenges of recovery.

 PREPARING BEFOREHAND: THINGS TO EXPECT FROM A DRUG REHABILITATION PROGRAM

 Initially, it can be intimidating to take the first steps toward rehab.
 Even if you are determined to conquer your addiction, some nervousness is normal when starting rehab.
 However, having an idea of what to expect can help to ease your mind.